Open - Limited Services / Capacity

-Santa Úrsula Xitla is another of the original towns, the pueblos originarios, of Tlalpan.
+Santa Úrsula Xitla is another one of the original settlements of Tlalpan.
 Even today, the town is somewhat in the shadow of it’s northerly neighbor, San Agustín de las Cuevas.
 That town is usually credited with much of Tlalpan’s history, especially through the colonial period.

 The town was already delineated in a map of 1532.
-By 1544, the area was evangelized by Franciscans named it for Santa Úrsula and they made it a part of the larger San Agustín de las Cuevas.
+By 1544, the area was evangelized by Franciscans and named it for Santa Úrsula.
+It was a dependency of the larger San Agustín de las Cuevas.
 Closer than ever to the larger town, Santa Úrsula began holding a popular festival on October 21 of each year.
-By the end of the 18th century, it was recognized as pueblo, or town, in its own right.
-Soon after 1791, the name was changed to reflect its nearness to the Xitla volcano.
+By the end of the 18th century, it was recognized as a pueblo, or town, in its own right.
+Soon after 1791, the name was changed to reflect its nearness to the Xitla Volcano.

 The temple of Santa Úrsula Xitla y San José dates from the 16th century.
 The Franciscans are thought to have originally built a smaller chapel.
-The newer temple though was dedicated to Saint Ursula Virgin and Martyr, with some characteristics of the earlier structure.
-Tradition says that the image of the Virgin Santa Úrsula Mártir and the Santo Cristo de Xitla were both made by the indigenous subjects of the church soon after the fall of Tenochtitlan.
+The newer temple though was dedicated to the Virgin and Martyr Saint Ursula, with some characteristics of the earlier structure.
+Tradition has it, that the image of the Virgin Santa Úrsula Mártir and the Santo Cristo de Xitla were both made by the indigenous subjects of the church soon after the fall of Tenochtitlán.

 Made of wood with cane paste, the sculptures should be seen.
-There is also one of San Lorenzo from nearby town of Huipulco.
-The church also maintains the Calvary Chapel, in the barrio originario of the same name and just north of this, the Parish Church.
+There is also one of San Lorenzo from the nearby town of Huipulco.
+The church also maintains the Calvary Chapel, in the Barrio Originario of the same name and just north of this, the Parish Church.

-The barrio of Calvario is believed to have been an essential point for the Tepaneca population and possibly the very first settlement in Tochico.
-The present day chapel, although rebuilt multiple times, is on the site of a chapel dating from 1531.
+El Barrio Calvario is believed to have been an essential point for the Tepaneca population and possibly the very first settlement in Tochico.
+The present-day chapel, although rebuilt multiple times, is on the site of a chapel dating from 1531.